advanced-cropper/vue-advanced-cropper/example/docs/guides/advanced-recipes.md

 };
 ```

-## Refresh Cropper
+## Dynamic cropper size

-There are situations, when the cropper container size changes.
-It
+There are situations, when a cropper container size is changed.
+It's
-can't be handled by the cropper itself, because it doesn't know about this changes at all (in contradistinction to window's resize),
+can't be handle by cropper itself, because it doesn't know about this changes at all (in contradistinction to window's resize),
 so you should call [refresh](/components/cropper.html#refresh) method.

 ::: tip